Okta vs Microsoft Entra ID: A Decision Guide for Enterprise IT Leaders

 Is Microsoft Entra ID free with Microsoft 365?

-Yes — Microsoft Entra ID (formerly Azure Active Directory) is included in Microsoft 365 Business Premium, E3, and E5 subscriptions.
+Yes — Microsoft Entra ID is included in Microsoft 365 Business Premium, E3, and E5 subscriptions.
 The P1 tier, which includes Conditional Access and self-service password reset, is included with Business Premium.
 The P2 tier, which adds Privileged Identity Management and access reviews, is included with M365 E5 or available as an add-on.
 For organizations already paying for M365, Entra ID represents zero additional licensing cost for core identity functions.

 Can Okta be used with Microsoft 365 and Azure?